© S I Richards

 Click here to email us for details.

 I’m trying to ignore my mum.
-Lying in bed, reading a book about pirates, I can hear her shouting for me at the top of her voice from downstairs.
-I carry on reading, annoyed because I can’t concentrate.
-I can’t concentrate because I’m too busy worrying about the start of the new term, or ‘semester’ as they call it at my school here in America - the school I’ve been trying to fit into for the past six months.
+I can hear her shouting for me at the top of her voice from downstairs.
+It’s mid-morning and I’m relaxing in bed, reading a book about piracy, my all-time favourite subject.
+I carry on reading, annoyed because I can’t concentrate and it’s not just because of the shouting.
+I can’t concentrate because I’m too busy worrying about the start of the new term, or ‘semester’ as they call it at my school here in America: the school I’ve been trying to fit into for the past six months.
 Trying and failing.

 ‘What?’
 I snap.

-‘I’ve just had a phone call.
+‘I’ve just had a phone call from the police.
 We’ve got to go to Bermuda right away!’
 She’s still shouting, despite being in the room with me.

 ‘Bermuda?
 What for?’